Construction Worker Safety Guide

 Currently, about 7 million Americans go to work at a construction site every day.
 Although construction has been a crucial sector in the U.S. economy for decades, construction worker safety is still a new and evolving concept.
 It wasn’t until 1971 that agencies like OSHA (Organizational Safety and Health Administration) were formed.
 While tremendous steps have since been made to ensure construction workers are safe on the job, there’s still a long way to go.

-In this in-depth Worker Safety Guide, we’re going to tell you everything you need to know about construction workplace safety, including anything that’s not highlighted in the standard OSHA regulations.
+In this in-depth guide, we’re going to tell you everything you need to know about construction workplace safety, including anything that’s not highlighted in the standard OSHA regulations.

 What is Construction Worker Safety?